rabbitmq/rabbitmq-server/deps/rabbitmq_stomp/README.md

 ### Ruby Topic Examples

 You can test topic publishing using the `topic-sender.rb` and `topic-broadcast-receiver.rb` scripts.

 The `topic-sender.rb` script sends one message to each of the `/topic/x.y`, `/topic/x.z` and `/topic/x` destinations.
-The `topic-broadcast-receiver` subscribes to a configurable topic, defaulting to `/topic/x`.
+The `topic-broadcast-receiver.rb` script subscribes to a configurable topic, defaulting to `/topic/x`.

 Start the receiver with no extra arguments, and you'll see it bind to the default topic:

     ruby examples/ruby/topic-broadcast-receiver.rb
     Binding to /topic/x